HPAC/linnea/README.md

 Linnea is a prototype of a compiler/program synthesis tool that automates the translation of the mathematical description of a linear algebra problem to an efficient sequence of calls to BLAS and LAPACK kernels.
 The main idea of Linnea is to construct a search graph that represents a large number of programs, taking into account knowledge about linear algebra, numerical linear algebra and high-performance computing.
 The algebraic nature of the domain is used to reduce the size of the search graph, without reducing the size of the search space that is explored.

+The input to Linnea are linear algebra expressions.
+As operands, matrices, vectors and scalars are supported.
+Operands can be annotated with properties, such as 'lower triangular' or 'symmetric'.
+Supported operations are addition, multiplication, transposition and inversion.
 At the moment, Linnea generates Julia code (see https://julialang.org), using BLAS and LAPACK wrappers whenever possible.

 ## Usage